scimma/blast/docs/usage/web_api.rst

 * :code:`name=` - search on transient name
 * :code:`redshift_gte=` - filter on redshifts greater than or equal to the value provided
 * :code:`redshift_lte=` - filter on redshifts less than or equal to the value provided
+* :code:`host_redshift_gte=` - filter on host redshifts greater than or equal to the value provided
+* :code:`host_redshift_lte=` - filter on host redshifts less than or equal to the value provided
+* :code:`host_photometric_redshift_gte=` - filter on host photometric redshifts greater than or equal to the value provided
+* :code:`host_photometric_redshift_lte=` - filter on host photometric redshifts less than or equal to the value provided

 Example:
 :code:`<blast_base_url>/api/transient/?redshift_gte=0.02`